 A legislative employee may not participate in political party or candidate activities, campaigning, or fundraising on government time.
 Legislators may not require an employee to violate this prohibition.
-In this section, "government time" is interpreted to mean time for which the employee is being compensated by the state for work performed based upon a schedule set by the supervisor.
+In this section, government time is interpreted to mean time for which the employee is being compensated by the state for work performed based upon a schedule set by the supervisor.
 Legislative employees have a wide variety of work schedules.
-The specific hours included in government time" is also used in AS 24.60.030(a)(4).
+The specific hours included in government time vary according to the work schedules set by the supervisor for each employee.
+The term government time is also used in AS 24.60.030(a)(4).
 A person covered by the Ethics Act should note that, in the event a complaint is filed alleging campaign work on government time, the burden of proof would be on the employee to show a pre-approved work schedule.